adarschwarzbach/adarschwarzbach/README.md

 <h1>
     Hey Everyone!
 I'm Adar. <img src="wave.gif" width="70">
 </h1>
-I am majoring in computer science at Duke Univeristy, and am a member of Duke's Division I wrestling team.
-I'm interested in software engineering and product management.
-In my free time I enjoy cooking, hiking and playing spikeball.
+I'm a computer science major at Duke University, and a part of our Division I wrestling team.
+I enjoy ideating, defining and building sleek products.
+In my free time I like to cook and hike.
 <br>
 <br>